The Perfect Paris in 4 Days Itinerary for First Timers

 Les Catacombes de Paris

-Not for the fainthearted, Les Catacombes de Paris (Catacombs of Paris) is a labyrinth of tunnels beneath the streets of the 14th arrondissement.
 Containing the bones of over six million Parisians, the catacombs are one of the things to see in Paris in 4 days if you fancy something edgier.
 To access these tunnels you will clamber down 131 steps and then follow the 1.5 kilometers (1 mile) circuit.

 The catacombs are open from Tuesday to Sunday between 9.45 am – 8.30 pm (closed on Mondays).
 Tickets cost €29 and include an audio guide.
-You need to book your ticket online in advance – this also saves time queuing.
-Expect to spend 1 hour exploring the ossuaries.

 The catacombs are a 40-minute walk from Les Invalides.
-Alternatively you can take the metro from Varenne to Denfert-Rochereau (change at Paris Montparnasse Vaugirard).
+Alternatively, you can take the metro from Varenne to Denfert-Rochereau (change at Paris Montparnasse Vaugirard).

 La Tour Montparnasse

 Once you emerge into the light of day, you can walk 20 minutes to the Montparnasse Tower.
 It’s not the prettiest monument in Paris, but, once you reach the 56th floor your memory of the exterior will be history.
-From there you will spot everything from Eiffel Tower to the Louvre and the Notre Dame.

 It’s a 20-minute walk from the catacombs.
 Alternatively, you can take the metro from Denfert-Rochereau to Paris Montparnasse Vaugirard.

-Aerial view of Paris from Montparnasse Tower
+Panoramic view of Paris from Montparnasse Tower

 Seine River Cruise